top of page

 CCP (anti-citrullinated peptide, a subset of ACPA, anti-citrullinated protein antibodies)

-Positive antibodies to CCP in the presence of erosive arthritis is suggestive of RA.
+Positive antibodies to CCP in the presence of erosive arthritis suggests s suggestive of RA.
 However, these autoantibodies may be occasionally seen in Sjogren’s (3-10%) (5, 11), SLE, and other AIRDs.
-A rheumatologist’s expertise is needed for interpreting this test when a patient presents CCP/ACPA along with clinical signs of Sjogren’s.
+A rheumatologist’s expertise is needed for interpreting this test when a patient presents CCP/ACPA along with clinical signs and symptoms of Sjogren’s.
 Sjogren's can cause inflammatory arthritis (201).

-RF (Rheumatoid factor) - Positive in many AIRDs and in 60-70% of Sjogren’s patients.
+RF is positive in many AIRDs and in 60-70% of Sjogren’s patients.
 Also positive in many infections, and occasionally in healthy people (6).

 Learn more here: